danger/danger-mention/README.md

 mention.run(2, ["Pods/"], ["wojteklu"])
 ```

+## Caveats

+Unfortunately Github does not allow access to the blame route for private repositories.
+Therefore this plugin only works with public repos.

 ## License

 This project is licensed under the terms of the MIT license.
 See the LICENSE file.